loopbackio/loopback-next/docs/site/Components.md

 - `classes` - A map of TypeScipt classes to be bound to the application context.
 - `servers` - A map of name/class pairs for [servers](Server.md).
 - `lifeCycleObservers` - An array of [life cycle observers](Life-cycle.md).
-- `bindings` - An array of [bindings](Bindings.md) to be aded to the application context.
+- `bindings` - An array of [bindings](Bindings.md) to be added to the application context.
 A good example of using bindings to extend the functionality of a LoopBack 4 app is
   [contributing an additional body parser](Extending-request-body-parsing.html#contribute-a-body-parser-from-a-component).

 These properties contribute to the application to add additional features and